Primordial Black Hole Dark Matter Simulations Using PopSyCLE: Microlensing Simulations

 \section{Microlensing Simulations}

 Each of our mock surveys closely resemble observational criteria for the survey being simulated.
 The \texttt{PopSyCLE} survey parameters used are listed in Table \ref{tab:Survey Parameters} and include: duration (length of the survey), cadence (time between each observation), $\theta_{blend}$ (seeing\hyp{}disk radius) and $u_{0, \text{max}}$ (maximum impact parameter) as described in \S \ref{sec:PopSyCLE}, area (surface area of the survey field\hyp{}of\hyp{}view projected on the sky), limiting magnitude of the survey, optical filter for the survey, $\Delta_{mag}$ (``bump magnitude"; the difference between baseline magnitude and peak magnitude, used to remove low\hyp{}amplitude events), and $t_e$ (the Einstein crossing time described in \S\ref{sec:Intro}).
-For this work we assume an NFW dark matter profile, and use $\gamma=1$ when generating the PBH population.
+For this work we assume an NFW dark matter profile, and use $\gamma=1$ when generating the PBH population. \texttt{PopSyCLE} and \texttt{SPISEA} use the Vega magnitude system (denoted by subscript \emph{V}), which we convert to AB magnitudes (denoted by subscript \emph{AB}) where appropriate using values from Table 1 of \citet{Blanton:2007}.

 \texttt{PopSyCLE} cadence and actual observational cadence do not exactly correlate, as \texttt{PopSyCLE} spreads out observations over \change{the user-specified duration, and with the user-specified cadence, not necessarily} accounting for daytime or seasonal gaps.
 Our OGLE cadences are derived from the reported observations per field each night, and Roman cadences are determined by spreading the expected microlensing survey over the duration of telescope operation, meaning we neglect these daytime and seasonal gaps as well (discussed further in \S \ref{sec:ogle iv sim} and \S \ref{sec:roman sims}).
 This choice of cadence may lead to underestimating the number of events with timescales shorter than the specified cadence, but we find this affect negligible.